hayeah/ruby-bootcamp-mongoid/06-implement-crud-2.md

 end
 ```

 Pretty straightforward.
-For a persisted record, it calls `#update_document`.
-Let's look at that:
+For a new record, it inserts a new record.
+For a persisted record, it calls `#update_document` to update the document in the database.
+Let's look at `#update_document`:

 ```ruby
 def update_document(options = {})